591291-hvl/ADA525DanielG/_posts/2023-11-06-Assignment-08-Web-Interfaces-Thing-Server-Client.md

 On the client side i did exactly the same as the last assignment but this time i use two arrays to store data.
 I then used the arrays to plot x and y rotation between -90 degrees and +90 degrees.

-Because just plotting x and y rotation is boring and there is something really cool you can do with those values i did something extra.
+Because just plotting x and y rotation is boring and there is something really cool you can do with these values i did something extra.
 Since i have the rotations of the drone, why not try to animate an object to mimic the drone rotations.

-For this i ended up just using three.js which was really simple but i could and i would have been more fun to bruteforce it through canvas with xyz cordinates.
-But since i have allready done something similar i decided not to, https://github.com/591291-hvl/3D-PolarCordinates and https://github.com/591291-hvl/Lorenz-System.
+For this i ended up just using three.js which was really simple but it coudl have been more fun to bruteforce rotations through canvas with xyz cordinates.
+But since i have already done something similar i decided not to, https://github.com/591291-hvl/3D-PolarCordinates and https://github.com/591291-hvl/Lorenz-System.

 Three.js has multiple examples, so i just found an example for a rotating cube.
 Removed the texture and edited the rotation to be the latest x and y rotation value stored in the array.